cacheflowe/haxademic/guides/windows-setup-scripted.md

     - Open Powershell ***as Administrator***
     - cd to the script that you downloaded (`cd $HOME\Downloads`) and run: `.\windows-apps-install.ps1`
         - If permissions don't allow, run it like this:
-        - `powershell.exe -executionpolicy unrestricted .\windows-apps-install.ps1`
+        - `powershell.exe -executionpolicy Bypass .\windows-apps-install.ps1`
   - Unzip and run Wub.exe from Downloads - turn off updates.
 We'll manually update Windows once in a while when we log in
   - Run Realsense installer from Downloads with default settings
   - Uninstall unnecessary apps:
     - (WIN + "Add or Remove Programs")
     - `Control Panel\Programs\Programs and Features`
 - Set global windows settings with [**this script**](../scripts/windows-setup/set-windows-settings.ps1).
-    - `powershell.exe -executionpolicy unrestricted .\set-windows-settings.ps1`
+    - `powershell.exe -executionpolicy Bypass .\set-windows-settings.ps1`
     - Restart the machine!
     - Now we manually go through Windows settings that aren't updated with the script